Apply before 6 PM and receive your Legal Entity Identifier today

 Since 3 January 2018, legal entities are required to have an LEI number if they carry out transactions either in a trading venue (regulated market, multilateral trading facility, etc.) or outside a trading venue in connection with securities which are admitted to trading or traded on a trading venue or for which a request for admission to trading has been made, as well as securities where the underlying is a security traded on a trading venue or an index or basket composed of securities traded on a trading venue.

 Investment service providers must request customers that are legal entities to provide all information which is necessary for submitting information about transactions to supervisory authorities.
 Such information includes LEI numbers.

 If a customer who is a legal entity does not provide the investment service provider with the necessary information, including an LEI number, for reporting a security transaction, the service provider will not be able to fulfil their legal reporting obligation.
 Consequently, the investment service provider may refuse to provide the service.

 LEI number applications may be submitted to authorised LEI operators.
 LEI numbers are issued by LOUs (Local Operating Units).
-Assistance in applying for an LEI number may be received from official and non-official registration agents.
+Assistance in applying for an LEI number may be received from registration agents.

-Renewing the LEI number is necessary to ensure that all information about the company connected to the LEI number is up to date.
+Renewing an LEI number is necessary to ensure that all information about the company connected to an LEI number is up to date.
 To ease the administrative burden on companies and organisations, LEI Register allows paying for multiple annual renewals.
-In this case, the LEI Register takes it upon itself to verify the information upon renewal of the LEI number for the designated period.
+In this case, the LEI Register takes it upon itself to verify the information upon renewal of an LEI number for the designated period.
 Information updates are performed on the basis of official registry data.

 To fulfil their reporting obligation, investment service providers need their customers that are legal entities to have a valid LEI number.
 Before carrying out any securities’ transactions, investment service providers verify the existence of a valid LEI number.